Skip to content

 These birds have earned the nickname 'butcherbirds' due to their feeding habits; they impale prey on thorns or barbed wire fences for later consumption.

-In terms of physical appearance, these songbirds can vary greatly depending on the specific genus but usually boast a large hooked bill atop an impressive crest along with bright colors like gray, black or brownish hues across its feathers.
+In terms of physical appearance, these songbirds can vary greatly depending on the specific genus but usually boast a large hooked bill atop an impressive crest and bright colours like grey, black or brownish hues across their feathers.

-It's clear shrike is quite remarkable creature that has gained notoriety for both hunting prowess and distinctive vocalizations.
+It’s clear that the Shrike is quite a remarkable creature that has gained notoriety for both hunting prowess and distinctive vocalizations.

 Scientific classification: